picocms/Pico/about.md

 Ready to try Pico for yourself?
 Head on over to our [Download][Download] page to get yourself a copy.
 You can find more information on building your own Pico site in our [Documentation][Docs].
 And of course, **we're here to help**!
 If you require any assistance, or if you find a bug in Pico, let us know!
 Check out the [Getting Help][GettingHelp] section of our Documentation for more details.
 We appreciate your feedback!
 Pico is a community-driven project and we need *your* feedback to keep making it better!

 * **General Notes**
-* Footnote URLs
 * Overview of Why's
 * Expand YAML in main documentation.

 * **VS Other CMS's**
 * configuration
-* migration
-* interfaces - only way to configure
 * limitations

 * **Community**